Safety & Risk Awareness

 The ski boot/binding system for alpine skiing may not release during every fall or may release unexpectedly.
 The ski boot/binding system is no guarantee that the skier will not be injured.
 The snowboard boot/binding system is not designed or intended to release and will not release under normal circumstances.
 Given the snowboard boot binding system is a non-release system, the system will not reduce the risk of injury during a fall and will increase the risk of not surviving an avalanche.

 1. Always stay in control.
-You must be able to stop, or avoid other people or objects.
+You must be able to stop or avoid people or objects.

-2. People ahead of you have the right-of-way.
-It is your responsibility to avoid them.
+2. People ahead or downhill of you have the right-of-way.
+You must avoid them.

-8. Keep off closed trails and obey area closures.
+7. Keep off closed trails and out of closed areas.

-9. You must not use lifts or terrain if your ability is impaired through the use of alcohol or drugs.
+9. Do not use lifts or terrain when impaired by alcohol or drugs.

 WHY BUY